monjurulkarim/active-learning/README.md

 }
 ~~~~

-Note that part of codes are referred from <a href="https://github.com/matterport/Mask_RCNN"> "Mask RCNN"</a> project.
+Note that part of codes are referred from <a href="https://github.com/matterport/Mask_RCNN">Mask RCNN</a> project.